Contractors who powered US war in Afghanistan stuck in Dubai | Business

 As of early June, 2,491 foreign contract workers remained on American bases across Afghanistan, down from 6,399 in April, according to the latest figures from the Special Inspector General for Afghanistan Reconstruction.

 With their cash dwindling over the two-month layover, most said they couldn't afford to do anything but wait.
 They while away their time watching TV and video-calling with family in the Philippines from the hotel, where Fluor provides daily meals.
-Construction giant Fluor, the Irving, Texas-based firm that was the biggest defense contractor in Afghanistan, did not respond to repeated requests for comment from the AP.
-The Defense Department has spent $3.8 billion for Fluor's work in Afghanistan since 2015, federal records show, most of it for logistics services.
+Construction giant Fluor, the Irving, Texas-based firm that was the biggest defense contractor in Afghanistan, released a statement after publication saying that “we continue to do everything we can to repatriate all employees required to leave Afghanistan.”
+The company blamed virus-related travel restrictions for the troubles, said it was caring for everyone affected and promised to “continue to work closely with the US government to remove these barriers as quickly as possible.”
+The Defence Department has spent $3.8 billion for Fluor's work in Afghanistan since 2015, federal records show, most of it for logistics services.

-With little publicly known about the evacuation process for the war's contractors, it has become increasingly apparent that the Pentagon's long-invisible foreign fleet may remain so. ''Everyone has been so focused on the U.S. troops, and also the Afghans, interpreters and others'' who could face revenge killings by a resurgent Taliban, said John Sifton, Asia advocacy director at Human Rights Watch. ''About the stranded foreign workers, the Biden administration can say, well, their companies and their governments should have moved heaven and earth to get them home.''
+With little publicly known about the evacuation process for the war's contractors, it has become increasingly apparent that the Pentagon's long-invisible foreign fleet may remain so.
+“Everyone has been so focused on the U.S. troops, and also the Afghans, interpreters and others” who could face revenge killings by a resurgent Taliban, said John Sifton, Asia advocacy director at Human Rights Watch.

+“About the stranded foreign workers, the Biden administration can say, well, their companies and their governments should have moved heaven and earth to get them home.”

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)